fstelluti/WalkingSimulatorFramework/README.md

 * Ability to examine, use, and equip items in various customizable ways
 * Includes a First Person Controller that uses [Unity's new Input system](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.2/manual/index.html)
+* Uses the Universal Render Pipeline (URP) to highlight items selectively
 * Setup to add animated doors, drawers, cabinets that can open/close
 * Event driven items (ex: light switch toggle)
 * Equipment items that can be used via an inventory UI and used on other items in the scene (ex: keys for doors)